menevser/menevser.github.io/_pages/about.md

 -[].

 **Scholarships and Honors**
--Fellowship at University of California
+-Fellowship at University of Southern California (2024)

--Study in Canada Grant
+-Study in Canada Grant (2022)

--Full Scholarship at Koç University
+-Full Scholarship at Koç University (2019)